tadashi-aikawa/ghostwriter.nvim/README.md

 ## Requirements

-You should create a "Slack user token" with the [chat:write] scope and set it to the `SLACK_USER_TOKEN` environment variable.
+You should create a "Slack user token" with the [chat:write] scope and set it to the `GHOSTWRITER_SLACK_TOKEN` environment variable.

 ## Quick start